Miolans and Hautecombe

 The stairs Tell gets pushed off, later he climbed on them with Gessler

-The same place Tell arrives at Miolans
+Above and below: the same place Tell arrives at Miolans

 The real entrance at the circle.
 You only see the inside of this place.

-Most of the prisoners are freed by Tell.
-The fire is getting heavy and some prisoners are still stuck in there.
+Scene: many prisoners are freed by Tell.
+The fire is getting heavy, but some prisoners are still stuck in there.
 Their screaming for the keys.
 Tell is in a

 The Saint-Pierre tower

-The Saint-Pierre tower is surmounted by a terrace crowned with a crenellated parapet and machicolation.
+Is surmounted by a terrace crowned with a crenellated parapet and machicolation.
 This parapet is a restitution of the nineteenth or the beginning of the twentieth century,

 Delivered in the late eighteenth century, the site was looted and degraded before being bought in 1869 by the prefect of Savoy, Eugène Guiter.
 Christian Dor, who inherited the

 high are offered to visitors.
 Behind the high fortifications, gardens conceal a host of plants with medicinal culinary, dyeing and even magic.
 Cédric Brugnier, historian of Miolans,

-1986 The valley side, south, 2014
+1986 The valley side, south 2014

 1986 The mountain side, north 2014

-Miolans in 'the agreement'
+Miolans in 'The agreement' Albion.

+(Virieu is also the location where Tell shot the apple).
 Gesslers chateau suddenly switches from Miolans to Virieu.
 Dantes rides around the castle gardens of Virieu enters the gate

 Gessler's residence in episode 6 Albion